 - Carbonfund has a monthly donation option.
 On their projects page they describe where that money goes to.

-- Native Energy has a monthly subscription plan, but it is limited to one project.
+- Native Energy has a monthly subscription plan, but it is limited to one project, and it changes at times.

 Just How Much Is a Ton of CO2?